-The environmental assessment will include these potential direct impacts as well as cumulative effects of currently proposed developments in the vicinity.
+The environmental assessment will focus on the potential direct impacts as well as indirect impacts such as cumulative effects.

 4 Roles and Responsibilities

 This section explains the roles and responsibilities of the Review Board, the Review Board's staff and other parties involved in the Environmental Assessment process.